hotosm/tm-admin/docs/communication.md

 #### Receiving project decides, update or create ?

-When this message is received, it should update the database for this user, and send the response acknowledgment.
+When this message is received, it should update the database for this user unless the username already exists, and send the response acknowledgment.

 ## TM sends project profile